commonsharp/SurvivalProject-Server/README.md

 * ~~Can't start a quest with 2+ people.~~

 # 23/03/2017
 * Added b6oy's encryption/decryption methods.
-The game now works with his client as well (win10 executable)
+The game now works with his client as well (win10 executable).
 * Changed the messages format info file.
 * Added a working debug-mode sp.exe.
 It also disables IOProtect, resulting in a non crashing game.
 The debug-mode sp.exe shows the size of every frame in the game, the framerate, the experience and code the player has and his event flags.
 Also, every single log is being printed in PP.log, instead of only a selected few.
 * Added the sp2.exe and dinput.dll of B6oy's SPNET.net client.
 Paste those two files in your SP installation and you can run Survival Project on Windows 10.
 Simply launch sp2.exe.
 If you get an error, run it as administrator.